• Skip to primary navigation

 Chromecast Audio may affect audio quality in the following three aspects:

-2. signal interference and distortion if using 3.5-mm stereo cable or 3.5-mm-to-RCA audio cables for Chromecast Audio.
+2. Signal interference and distortion if using a 3.5-mm stereo cable or 3.5-mm-to-RCA audio cables for Chromecast Audio.
 Because both of these two cables handle only unbalanced analog audio, it is impossible to shield all interference.
-But if the cable is short and the connector is in good condition, this again seldom is a problem.
+But if the cable is short and the connector is in good condition, this, again, is seldom a problem.
 Don’t complain about the length of the 3.5-mm cable in your Chromecast Audio box.
-The shorter, the better, for audio quality.
+The shorter, the better for audio quality.

-3. media source quality.
+3. Media source quality.
 This actually is not controlled by Chromecast Audio.
 It depends on content providers.
-The dual-band with 802.11 AC WiFi connection in Chromecast Audio is overkill even for streaming lossless audios.
+The dual-band with 802.11 AC WiFi connection in Chromecast Audio is overkill even for streaming lossless audio.

 So, to get the best audio quality from Chromecast Audio, you may consider: